immense/Remotely/README.md

 ## Hosting a Server (Ubuntu)
 * Ubuntu 18.04 and 19.04 have been tested.
 The Linux server package might work with other distros after some alterations to the setup script.
+* The script is designed to install Remotely and Nginx on the same server.
+You'll need to manually set up other configurations.
+    * A helpful user supplied an example Apache configuration, which can be found in the Utilities folder.
 * Run Remotely_Server_Setup.sh (with sudo), which is in the [Utilities folder in source control](https://raw.githubusercontent.com/Jay-Rad/Remotely/master/Utilities/Remotely_Server_Install.sh).
     * "App root" will be the directory in which the Remotely server files are placed (typically /var/www/remotely).
 	* This script is only for Ubuntu 18.04 and 19.04.